Skip to content

 print("=== Weighted Conformal Debug ===")

-# Check if it's actually a weighted detector
+# Check if it's actually a conformal detector

 if not isinstance(detector, ConformalDetector):